TaylorMonacelli/openunison.github.io/docs/deployauth.md

 If you prefer to keep your identity provider's `client_id` as a `Secret`, store it as `OIDC_CLIENT_ID` in the `orchestra-secrets-source` `Secret` in the `openunison` namespace and set `oidc.client_id_is_secret: true` in your values.yaml.
 The `client_id` will be read from the `Secret` instead of being stored directly in the configuration object.

-Finally, add `OIDC_CLIENT_SECRET` to the `orchestra-secrets-source` `Secret` in the `openunison` namespace with the base64 encoded client secret from your identity provider.
+The secret file used with the `ouctl` command will contain the client secret.
+If you want to configure OpenUnison manually, add `OIDC_CLIENT_SECRET` to the `orchestra-secrets-source` `Secret` in the `openunison` namespace with the base64 encoded client secret from your identity provider.

 ***If using `echo DATA | base64` to encode your `Secret`, make sure to use `-n` to remove the excess carriage return, ie `echo -n DATA | base64`.
 Your authentication will fail otherwise.***